StachRedeker/ReplacedByCats/README.md

 # ReplacedByCats
 > A Chrome/Firefox extension that replaces all images on a webpage with cats.
 Great for trolling your friends :)

+WARNING: ReplacedByCats is a joke.
+It is made to be fun and entertaining.
+It will probably break on 50% of the sites you are visiting.

 ![Demo New York Times](/Demo2.jpg)

 ### Installation